top of page

 Ingredients for the basic porridge recipe:

-• 50g porridge oats (quick cook oats, jumbo oats or rolled oats)
+• 50g porridge oats (quick cook oats, jumbo oats, or rolled oats)

-• 150ml semi-skimmed milk, or any other milk option / alternative of your choice, or even water if you want a lower calorie breakfast
+• 150ml semi-skimmed milk, or any other milk option/alternative of your choice, or even water if you want a lower calorie breakfast

 Cooking instructions

-• For a creamy porridge, it is best to cook on the hob for a slow and steady approach, bringing the liquid to a boil and then turning the heat down to allow to simmer for 5 minutes.
+• For a creamy porridge, it is best to cook on the hob for a slow and steady approach, bringing the liquid to a boil and then turning the heat down to allow it to simmer for 5 minutes.

-• To cook in the microwave, I would recommend cooking for 1 minute at a time, and stirring in between each minute, until its at your preferred temperature and consistency
+• To cook in the microwave, I would recommend cooking for 1 minute at a time, and stirring in between each minute, until it's at your preferred temperature and consistency.

 2. 4-5 chopped hazelnuts, 1 tablespoon cocoa nibs, 4-5 chopped dates